When someone refers a project (action) to us under the EPBC Act, we first determine whether the referral is valid.

-- relevant state and territory ministers – on whether the action is a controlled action and which approach would best assess its impacts on protected matters
+- relevant state and territory ministers – on whether the proposed action is a controlled action, and if so, which approach would best assess its impacts on protected matters

-- ministers from relevant Australian Government portfolios – on information to help the minister decide if the action is a controlled action
+- ministers from relevant Australian Government portfolios – on information to help the Environment minister decide if the proposed action is a controlled action

-- the Australian Heritage Council, where relevant – on whether the action is a controlled action.
+- the Australian Heritage Council, where relevant – on whether the proposed action is a controlled action.

 Making effective comments

-- whether you believe the action is a controlled action
+- why you believe the proposed action is or isn't a controlled action

 - whether the proposed action has an impact on protected matters